 #2 How to cut iron on vinyl

-How to use iron on vinyl?
+How to use iron on vinyl? how to use iron on vinyl cricut?
 The following is the how to use iron on vinyl.

 First open the Cricut design space and choose your design.
 When designing a project, be sure to measure the area you want to design and keep that size in mind.
 Click on the picture in the left design panel.